SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 ### onAudioRouteChanged

-The method allows to receive an event listener, that an audio route has been changed.
+The method allows to receive the event listener, that an audio route has been changed.

 **Gets a parameters list:**